mongodb/docs/source/includes/drivers-get-started/compass-insert-data.rst

    .. step:: Create a ``people`` collection in the ``gettingStarted`` database.

       a.
-From the :guilabel:`Databases` tab,
+From the :guilabel:`Databases` section in the left navigation, click :icon-fa4:`plus`.
-         click the :guilabel:`Create database` button.
       #.
 For the :guilabel:`Database Name` enter ``gettingStarted``.
       #.
 For the :guilabel:`Collection Name`,  enter ``people``.
       #.
 Click :guilabel:`Create Database` to create the
          database and its first collection.

-   .. step:: Insert a document into the collection.
+   .. step:: Insert documents into the collection.

       a.
 In the left navigation, click the ``gettingStarted`` database.
       #.
 Select the ``people`` collection.